 The process of detecting if an image has been exploited can at times be quite difficult.
 Reverse Images search programs (e.g. tineye.com) can be used to search the web for duplications of an image.
-Other instances of image exploitation can be more direct, particularly if a perpetrator engages direct with an individual with a view to leveraging their situation for some form of ransom or other benefit.
+Other instances of image exploitation can be more direct, particularly if a perpetrator engages directly with you to try to gain money or another benefit.

 IDCARE have a number of Social Media Security Fact Sheets to help you detect, prevent and respond to problems you may have.
 Please see the below Fact sheets on;

 For additional support or information, contact IDCARE by submitting a Get Help Form or call 1800 595 160 (Aus) or 0800 121 068 (NZ).

 Identity Care Australia & New Zealand Ltd (IDCARE) provides identity and cyber security incident response services (the Services) in accordance with the following disclaimer of service:

 IDCARE as a registered charity does not ask individuals to donate or pay for our front line services.
 We are not a charity that can receive tax deductible donations.

 We rely on organisations that care enough about you to care about us to keep our charitable service going.
 Proudly these organisations are displayed above and on our Subscriber Organisations page.

 If you are asked for payment from someone claiming to be from IDCARE, please report this to us using our Report Phishing email.